 That’s not all they can do.
 Here are some of the reasons you need to prioritize rear delt training for better results.

 Stronger shoulders, especially in the rear delts, will help to keep your shoulders pulled back and down, promoting better posture throughout the day.
 This is especially helpful if you spend most of your time in front of a computer or sitting at a desk.

 When it comes to movements that require stability such as Overhead Presses, your rear delts are the primary muscles that come into play.
 Strengthening them can help you gain more control over other compound exercises, have better range of motion, and reduce the risk of injury.

 BALANCED MUSCLE AESTHETIC

-Developing your rear delts can also help to improve not just your overall shoulder development, but also your upper back muscles by creating balance between all the different parts of your shoulders.
+Developing your rear delts can also help to improve not just your overall shoulder development, but also your upper back muscle fibers as secondary muscles by creating balance between all the different parts of your shoulders.